Sindri-Labs/sindri-scroll-sdk/README.md

 > An essential functionality of the coordinator is the validation of proofs that are returned from a prover.
 > For this reason, there are two initial pods (`assets-download` and `parameter-download`) which must pull zkEVM circuit artifact files before the final `coordinator-api` pod starts.
 > You can watch the progress of the first pod with `kubectl logs coordinator-api-0 -c assets-download`.
-> You should see six files in both `verifier/assets/hi` and `verifier/assets/lo` when that download is finished.
 > Similarly, you can watch the progress of the trusted setup download via `kubectl logs coordinator-api-0 -c parameter-download`.
-> This process will take longer as these files are of considerable size (e.g. 8Gb).

 ### Accessing Services Locally